EMMC-ASBL/dlite-cuds/README.md

 The implementations has some severe restrictions for now:

-* An individual can only be an rdf:type of one class (i.e. it cannot be for instance both an rdf:type :Human and rdf:type Mother)
+* An individual can only be an rdf:type of one class (i.e. it cannot be for instance both an rdf:type :Human and rdf:type Mother).
+In theory, it should not be a limitation but the current implementation does not allow it.

 * All individuals of the same type must have the exact same properties defined.
+Incomplete individuals are not accepted (i.e. individuals missing a property).

 Restrictions on Dlite Models etc: